Mural Diaries: Painting Sabrina Carpenter’s “Busy Woman”

 The Composition

-My concept for the mural started with a bold, stylized portrait of Sabrina.
-Around her float reminders of her “busy” schedule with easter eggs from the lyrics.
-The color palette had to match the song’s mood: sugary and unapologetically feminine.
-I used electric pink and periwinkle paired with cool green tones.
-The composition is purposefully asymmetrical, inspired by the style of a retro comic book.
+The color palette is my favorite element of the piece.
+It had to match the song’s sugary and unapologetically feminine energy.
+To achieve that, I included a mix of electric pinks and periwinkles paired with cool green tones.
+The composition itself was designed to be intentionally asymmetrical, inspired by the style of a retro comic book.

 The Process